 From CNN reporting on the mass killing in Dayton Ohio, in which 9 were killed, which came on the heels of another mass killing in El Paso, Texas, which so far has claimed 22 lives.

 Behold the fruits of our genius.
 Pictured above is an AR-15 derivative with a 50 round drum magazine.
 The shooter in Dayton was using something quite like it, but with an even bigger, double-drum model that held 100 rounds.
 100 rounds.

 This is an AK-47, used by the El Paso shooter:

 It has a pretty big clip too, as you can see, and while it doesn’t hold a hundred rounds, the El Paso killer planned ahead and packed several extras.

-I’ve often thought that Americans might have a more visceral aversion to the military grade weapons that civilians are allowed to buy if they really understood them, and what they can do.
-Unfortunately, unless they’ve been through one of these mass shootings themselves – which seems increasingly likely – their perceptions are shaped to a large extent by what they see on TV and at the movies, and I’ve been arguing for years that this has led to damaging misperceptions.
+I’ve often thought that Americans might have a more visceral aversion to the military-grade weapons that civilians are allowed to buy if they really understood them, and what they can do.
+Unfortunately, unless they’ve been through one of these mass shootings themselves – which, mind you, seems increasingly likely – their perceptions are shaped to a large extent by what they see on TV and at the movies, and I’ve been arguing for years that this has led to some highly damaging misperceptions.
 These things are far, far more deadly and accurate than they seem in action movies, in which people blast away at each other at close range and miss, or are safe hiding behind car doors and such.

 So what sort of weapons are we talking about here?
 Well, let’s take a closer look at the AR-15, since it’s the preferred choice of most of the recent mass killers – it’s, you know, sexy.
 Also great for home defence, so long as you don’t mind picking off bystanders half a mile away, should you miss the target.